sakschools/saks-kitintale/content/staff/index.md

 The qualifications of the teaching staff align with the stringent requirements set by the Ministry of Education and Sports.
-Ranging from Grade III certifications to graduate, the academic backgrounds of the educators ensure that students receive a high-quality education.
+Ranging from Grade III certifications to graduates, the academic backgrounds of the educators ensure that students receive a high-quality education.
 Many teachers have also participated in upgrading courses at various universities, and the school regularly organizes capacity-building workshops.
 These workshops focus on enhancing teaching strategies, classroom management, and innovative educational practices, ensuring that staff are well-equipped to meet the evolving needs of their students.